TMJ TherapyAn Overview

 - Sensitive teeth

-Dr. Kerri Bourgeouis and our dental associates help patients diagnosis and treat the underlying cause of TMJ disorders.
-We address the functional misalignment as well as the dental concerns caused by prolonged bite issues.
+Our dental care team in Sudbury can diagnose and treat the underlying cause of TMJ disorders.
+We address the functional misalignment, as well as the dental concerns caused by prolonged bite issues.
+Sometimes patients experience significant tooth wear as a result.
+We do our utmost diligence to diagnose and correct any effects that TMJ disorders leave behind.

 TMJ can be difficult to diagnose and treat.
 There is no one cause of the painful disorder.
 A well-trained dentist can often pinpoint the underlying cause so that patients can find relief.
 Common causes of TMJ pain include: